scilus/nf-scil/docs/VALIDATION.md

 ## Test data infrastructure

-> [!IMPORTANT]
-> Do not use the .test_data directory for your tests, use the Scilpy fetcher.
-If you need data to be uploaded,
-> signal it to your reviewers when submitting your PR

-### Using Scilpy Fetcher

-The Scilpy Fetcher is a tool that allows you to download datasets from the Scilpy test data depository.
+The Scilpy Fetcher is a tool that allows you to download datasets from the Scilpy test data repository.
 To use it, first include the _fetcher workflow_ in your test's `main.nf` :

 ```groovy
 include { LOAD_TEST_DATA } from '../../../../../subworkflows/nf-scil/load_test_data/main'